kenanarslanbay/Employee-Compensation-Project/README.md

     Replace `{your_credentials}.json` with the filepath of your service account credentials JSON file.
 Optionally, specify the desired location in `GOOGLE_LOCATION`.

+3. When you are running mage make you sure you have your creds.json in your mage directory.

-3. Run the make file in make directory to run everything then you can observe runs of pipeline via mage ui.
+4. Run the make file in make directory to run everything then you can observe runs of pipeline via mage ui.

 ### Extra